 Then she falls.

-After a while, her body transforms into a flame, and sounds no longer reach her, not even the sound of her mother carrying cold water and pouring it onto her inflamed, feverish body, the movement of her mother's lips balancing the stillness near her, his lips immobile.
+After a while, her body transforms into a flame, and sounds no longer reach her, not even the sound of her mother carrying cold water and pouring it onto her inflamed, feverish body, the movement of her mother's lips balancing the stillness near her, her father's lips immobile.

 The three of them leave.